RackHD/neighborhood-manager/README.md

 [![Coverage Status](https://coveralls.io/repos/github/RackHD/neighborhood-manager/badge.svg?branch=master)](https://coveralls.io/github/RackHD/neighborhood-manager?branch=master)

 ## Service Registry
 The [Service Registry] is a utility that will listen on the network for services that advertise themselves.
-The specific list of services a user would like to e notified about can be configured.
+The specific list of services a user would like to be notified about is configurable.
 When an advertisement is seen on the network from a configured service, the Service Registry collects information about the service, and registers the details with a storage backend of the user's choosing.
 Other applications can access this storage for aggregated information about all services available on a given network.

 ## RackHD Proxy
 The [RackHD Proxy] is a utility that acts as a proxy to the RackHD API.